NickvisionApps/Cavalier/README.md

 # Features

-* 6 drawing modes!
+* 11 drawing modes!
-* Set any single color or a gradient for background and foreground.
+* Set any single color, a gradient or an image for background and foreground.
 * Configure smoothing, noise reduction and a few other CAVA settings.

 # Installation